Masayoshi Son

-Son was named the world's 45th most powerful person by Forbes Magazine's List of The World's Most Powerful People.

 Early life and education

-Masayoshi Son was born as the second of four sons in Tosu (鳥栖市, Tosu-shi), a city in the eastern part of Saga Prefecture on the island of Kyushu, Japan.

-Son is a 3rd generation Zainichi Korean.
-Zainichi Koreans are ethnic Koreans with permanent residency or citizenship in Japan.
-Son's grandfather, Son Jong-kyung, moved from Daegu to Japan during the Japanese colonial period, where he worked as a miner.
-His father is Son Sam-heon.

-His father and other Koreans illegally built their houses on land that was owned by Japan National Railways, which caused them trouble with the authorities.
-His father raised pigs and chickens on that land, and started an illegal sake business that eventually became successful enough for his family to become the first people in town to own a car.
+Masayoshi Son was born Masayoshi Yasumoto on August 11, 1957, in Tosu, Saga Prefecture to Zainichi Korean parents.
+Son's grandfather, Son Jong-kyung, a native of Daegu, moved to Japan during the Japanese colonial period where he worked as a miner.
+Son's father, Son Sam-heon, raised pigs and chickens, and illegally built the family home on land that was owned by the Japanese National Railways, which caused them trouble with the authorities.
+His father started an illegal sake business that eventually became successful enough for his family to become the first people in town to own a car.
 His family eventually moved out of the neighborhood so that Son could attend a better school.

-Son pursued his interests in business by securing a meeting with Japan McDonald's president Den Fujita.
-Taking his advice, Son began studying English and computer science.

-He left to study in the U.S. on the advice of Den Fujita.
-At age 16, Son moved from Japan to California and lived with his friends and family in South San Francisco.
-He finished high school in three weeks by taking the required exams at Serramonte High.

-Son attended the University of California, Berkeley.
-At age 19, Son became confident that computer technology would ignite the next commercial revolution after being enamoured by a microchip featured in a magazine.
+Throughout his childhood, Son's family refrained from using their Korean names, and Son passed as an ethnically Japanese person at school.
+He did however experience bullying and discrimination for his Korean origin and at one point contemplated suicide.

+Son idolized businessman Den Fujita, the founder of McDonald's Japan, and attempted to contact him multiple times to no avail.
+This culminated in Son purchasing a plane ticket to Tokyo and making an unsolicited appearance at the headquarters of McDonald's Japan, where he was able to speak to Fujita for 15 minutes.
+Fujita advised Son to begin studying English as well as computer science, and to move to the United States for education.
+Following this advice, Son dropped out of high school in Japan and, at the age of 16, moved to Oakland, California.
+He studied English at Holy Names College and graduated from high school in three weeks after attending Serramonte High School.
+He subsequently enrolled at the University of California, Berkeley, where he studied economics, graduating in 1980.

 He began his first business endeavours while still a student.
-With the help of some professors, Son created an electronic translator that he sold to Sharp Corporation for $1.7 million.
+With the help of some professors including Forrest Mozer, Son created an electronic translator that he sold to Sharp Corporation for $1.7 million.
 He made another $1.5 million by importing used video game machines from Japan, on credit and installing them in dormitories and restaurants.

-Son graduated from Berkeley with a B.A. in Economics in 1980, and started a video game company called Unison World in Oakland, CA. He later sold the company to an associate for close to $2 million, and the company was eventually acquired by Kyocera.
+He also started a video game company called Unison World in Oakland.
+Later selling the company to an associate for $2 million, which was later acquired by Kyocera.

-Son used his family's adopted Japanese surname for much of his childhood.
-However, after he returned to Japan, Son decided to use his family's original Korean surname instead.
+Following his return to Japan, he decided to adopt his Korean surname Son for professional purposes instead of his family's Japanese surname Yasumoto.
+He encountered pushback from some of his relatives who feared to be exposed as Korean.
 For this action and other similar ones, Son is considered to be a role model for ethnic Korean children in Japan.

+Career

 SoftBank

-Founder, CEO and largest shareholder of SoftBank, by December 2022, Masayoshi Son had a stake of 34.2% in the company.
+Son is the founder, CEO and largest shareholder of SoftBank; as of December 2022, he had a 34.2 per cent stake in the company.
+He founded the company in 1981 as a software distributor and a publisher of computer-related literature.

+SoftBank Corp.

+Son was the CEO of SoftBank Corp., the mobile business of SoftBank Group, until 2021.